Entanglement asymmetry for higher and noninvertible symmetries

-Interestingly, we observe that R\'enyi asymmetries are not always monotonically increasing with the subsystem size (whereas entanglement asymmetry might be).
+Interestingly, we observe that R\'enyi asymmetries are not always monotonically increasing with the subsystem size (whereas entanglement asymmetry is, see \eg\ \cite{Benini:2025hbj}).
 For group-like symmetries, we find that the choice of boundary conditions eventually does not affect the asymmetry, thus validating previous, less rigorous approaches in the literature in which the boundary conditions (and the possible influence of 't~Hooft anomalies) were not taken into account.
 For noninvertible symmetries, instead, a proper account of the boundary conditions seems inevitable in order to compute the asymmetry explicitly.

 Finally, we note that when the symmetry algebra $\cA$ has special properties or additional structure, there might exist other equivalent presentations of the symmetrizer $\sS$ (and hence of the asymmetries).
-For instance, strip algebras are always (weak) Hopf algebras \cite{Cordova:2024iti}, leading us to an alternative formula for $\sS$.
+For instance, for those symmetry algebras that are Hopf algebras (including certain strip algebras) we find an alternative formula for $\sS$.